How To Eat Cheap & Save Money On Food While Traveling

-One of the highest costs when traveling, other than hotels and transportation, is food.
+Food is one of the highest costs when traveling, other than hotels and transportation.
 How to eat on a budget on your trip?
-Here are 10+ tips for eating cheap and save money on food while traveling.
+Here are 10+ tips for eating cheap and saving money on food while traveling.

 Do some research